-i.
-The company is in possession of a "Certificate of Recognition" in Alberta and British Columbia which confirms through regular review that it meets provincial standards for health and safety systems.
-New products and new customer loading/unloading facilities are assessed to identify and address health and safety hazards prior to commencement of related operations.
-These assessments are updated as required based upon actual on the job experience.
+New products and new customer loading/unloading facilities are assessed to identify and address any health and safety hazards, prior to commencement of related operations.
 Some customers require a formalized hazard analysis to be done on each loading/unloading event.
-This requirement is noted on company dispatch documentation.
-Driving time and on road performance is monitored using in vehicle computers referred to as E-logs.
-Field safety personnel have been assigned with a primary role to provide oversight to safe operations along transportation routes and at equipment parking yards.

-Pre-employment and routine medical examinations are given to all drivers as part of the process to maintain their legal driving licences.
+Driving time and on-road performance are monitored using in-vehicle online computerized logs.
+Field safety personnel have been assigned with a primary role to provide oversight to safe operations along transportation routes and at Responsible Care Verification Report for Northwest Tank Lines Inc., June 2022 equipment parking yards.
+Pre-employment and routine medical examinations are given to all drivers as part of the process to maintain their legal driving licenses.
 Ergonomic and other health and wellness information is provided to drivers and office employees.
 Relevant occupational health and safety processes and procedures are documented in a driver's manual.

-i.
-Planning to acquire a new office based safety person.

-- i.
-The overall focus and commitment to the health and safety of people throughout the organization. - ii.
-The use of E-logs in vehicles for real time performance monitoring.
+The company is in possession of a "Certificate of Recognition" in Alberta and British Columbia, which confirms through regular review that it meets provincial standards for health and safety systems.